Geneva Translators Group

 5. In the case of large mandates, the Translator reserves the right to request partial or complete advance payment before commencing or pursuing an order.

-significant modification made to the order by the Client after acceptance of
+modification made to the order by the Client after acceptance of the quote,

 7. If an order is cancelled by the Client, he/she must pay for the work completed by the Translator up to the date the cancellation is received, as well as an indemnity calculated on the standard hourly rate for the research work already carried out.